Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 • Week 10: C1 - Serving Your Community; C2 – Effective Public Speaking

-• Week 11: Presentations and Peer Assessments (Classes 1 and 2)
+• Week 14: Presentations and Peer Assessments (all day)

 Weekly Career and Technical Education (CTE) Classes: Two 90-minute blocks each week engaged in some kind of practical hands-on training that relates to the subjects covered in the academic blocks (listed above).